 -

-If you’re between sizes, pick based on seat depth first, not overall width; depth is what decides whether you perch or lounge.
+If you’re between options, choose by seat depth first, not overall width.
+Depth is what decides whether you perch or lounge.

 -

-For deep seats (Morrison, Rex), keep a lumbar pillow nearby so upright sitting stays comfortable.
+For deep seats like Morrison and Rex, keep a lumbar pillow nearby so upright sitting stays comfortable.

 -